Berkshire Hathaway investors worry about life after Buffett

 "I've enjoyed working with him.
 He's incredibly smart," Weber said about Abel, who oversees all of Berkshire's non-insurance businesses.

-Bill Laub, 67, of Moline, Illinois, said he isn't worried about Buffett's successor and the future of the company because he has faith in the team behind him.
+Bill Laub, 67, of Moline, Illinois, said he wasn't worried about Buffett's successor or the future of the company because he has faith in the team behind him.

 "If something happened to Warren, there would be the shock and the blip, and then it will all be over," Laub said.